sunsided/hashicorp-raft-example/README.md

 # hashicorp/raft example

-This repository contains an example of using [Hashicorp Raft implementation v1.1](https://github.com/hashicorp/raft) together with [BadgerDB](https://github.com/dgraph-io/badger).
+This repository contains an example of using [Hashicorp Raft v1.1](https://github.com/hashicorp/raft) together with [BadgerDB](https://github.com/dgraph-io/badger).
+It was forked from [aalda/hashicorp-raft-example](https://github.com/aalda/hashicorp-raft-example) and updated for API changes, as well as project layout.

 ## Building